-$\theta$ = rate of time preference, $1/\sigma$ = intertemporal elasticity of substitution

-One standard interpretation for this formulation is that agents care directly about the bequest $b_i$ = $w_i$ (D) which they leave to the next generation.
-It could also be that they care about what wealth brings to them.
-In the presence of uninsurable lifetime shocks (income, health, time of death), people might like the security that goes with wealth.
+Consider now a finite-horizon, wealth-in-the-utilty model.
+Each agent i is assumed to maximize $V(U,w) = (1-s_B)\log(U)+s_B\log(w)$ , where $U=U_c$ is the utility derived from lifetime consumption flow, w=w(D) is wealth at death, and $s_B$ is the share of lifetime resources devoted to end-of-life wealth.
+One standard interpretation is that agents care directly about the bequest b=w(D) which they leave to the next generation.
+In the presence of uninsurable lifetime shocks (income, health, time of death), people might also like the security that goes with wealth.
 So this utility function can be interpreted as a reduced form for precautionary savings.
 People might also derive direct utility from the prestige, power and social status conferred by wealth.
 Presumably the exact combination of these saving motives varies a lot across individuals, just like other tastes.
-Whatever the interpretation, we have the following results:
+Whatever the interpretation. we have a very simple formula for the steady-state inheritance flow bv\: